Radio Ga Ga: Legacy

+Electric Six performed a cover version of "Radio Ga Ga" on their 2005 second album Señor Smoke.
+Brian May was reportedly a fan of their version.

 American pop singer Lady Gaga credits her stage name to this song.
 She stated that she "adored" Queen, and that they had a hit called "Radio Ga Ga".
 "That's why I love the name".

 In Slovenia, the song was used for the opening and ending of a radio show with the same name – a satirical show with host Sašo Hribar – from the first broadcast in 1989 until the final broadcast on 8 September 2023 before Hribar's sudden death.

 In January 2023, singer Che Lingo sampled "Radio Ga Ga" for his single "My Radio".
 The song credits Queen and Roger Taylor as co-lead artists on the single.